This post may contain affiliate links. Please read our disclosure policy.

 Besides the incredible lemon flavor, my favorite thing about this recipe is how easy it is and how it uses simple, easy-to-find ingredients.
 Here are just a few things to note:

-- Sweetened condensed milk – I prefer Eagle brand sweetened condensed milk.
+Sweetened condensed milk: I only use Eagle brand sweetened condensed milk.

 Serving suggestions